DontPanicO/fastapi-distributed-websocket/README.md

 # FastAPI Distributed Websocket

-A library to implement websocket for distibuted system based on FastAPI.
+A library to implement websocket for distibuted systems based on FastAPI.

 **N.B.: This library is still under development and is not ready for production yet.**